 The Superior Court of California, County of Stanislaus - Small Claims Division provides two different methods of alternative dispute resolution to Small Claims litigants - online dispute resolution (ODR) and mediation.
-Participation in ODR is mandatory with one exception; while participation in mediation is voluntary.
+Participation in ODR is mandatory; while participation in mediation is voluntary.